NilPointer-Software/bdfd-wiki/src/guides/json.md

 ![](https://user-images.githubusercontent.com/70456337/216845304-07a48e0c-65e7-4229-90a8-f705201dfdd5.png)

-> Therefore, we should set such big numbers as strings.
+> Therefore, we should set big numbers as strings.